 A while back my wrist started hurting from reaching for the cursed backspace key.
 I was making too many mistakes.
 My solution was to remap the caps lock key on all the computers I use to act as an additional backspace key.
 How did I do it?
 Well, I’m glad you asked.
 I’ll tell you.

-EDIT: I noticed that the picture doesn't have all the detail you need.
-The easier way to do this, is to download the registry key attached to this post, and to right click it, selecting merge.
+EDIT: I noticed that the picture doesn’t have all the detail you need.
+The easier way to do this, is to download this registry key post, and to right click it, selecting merge.
 After that, restart the computer, and you should be all set.

-I have tested the following in Ubuntu 7.04, 7.10, 8.04, 8.10, and 9.04.
+I have tested the following in all versions between Ubuntu 7.04 and 14.04.
 Start by opening a terminal, and running the xev program.
 Once that is running, press the caps lock key, and it will tell you the numerical value of that key.
 For example, my output from that command looks like this:

 Once that is done, the next time you log in, your caps lock will function as a backspace.
 The only remaining problem is that it still does not have the auto-repeat function that backspace should have.
 To fix that, run: